CyberDarts Darts News Logo

 The billets that tungsten darts are made from consist of a variety of metals, including tungsten.
 To manufacture the blanks for machining tungsten darts, tungsten powder and other metals are blended and bonded by heat and pressure, resulting in a "sintered" material that we refer to as Nickel-Tungsten (or Copper-Tungsten, etc.) Common materials include tungsten, nickel, copper, and iron.
 The exact mix of materials varies considerably from one company to another, based on their requirements for density, cost, and ease of machining.

-Discount outlets often sell low-density Tungsten darts without specifying the percentage of Tungsten content, instead just stating "Tungsten Darts".
-Such darts are often cheap Chinese imports with very low tungsten content.
+Discount outlets often sell low-density Tungsten darts without specifying the percentage of Tungsten content, but just say "Tungsten Darts".
+Such darts are often cheap Chinese imports of poor quality.
 Look for the percentage of tungsten on the packaging, a higher number means that the dart is more dense, and generally better quality.

 Tungsten prices have gone up in recent years, raising the price of quality darts sets.
 However, in order to offer "bargain" prices, many sporting good stores & discount outlets now sell cheap "Tungsten Darts" that actually contain only a tiny trace of tungsten in them.
 Many of these cheap sets are about the same density as brass (or less), but cost quite a bit more.
 Always look for the percentage of tungsten on the package, and buy from a reliable vendor.